 Hassle-free payments of one-time and recurring bills

-Border State Bank teams up with CheckFree to provide you with the best online bill pay service yet!
+Border Bank teams up with CheckFree to provide you with the best online bill pay service yet!

 - COMPLIMENTARY (yes, it's free!)